lkwhitesell/practice-git/README.txt

-This is a README file
+This is a README file.
+I have just edited the file and now need to add and commit to Git.